Vodafone Egypt spending $1.25 billion on network upgrade

-CAIRO Vodafone Egypt (VODE.CA) plans to spend around 9.5 billion Egyptian pounds ($1.25 billion) on upgrading its network over the next three years to keep pace with demand for data services, its CEO said.
+CAIRO Vodafone Egypt plans to spend around 9.5 billion Egyptian pounds (1 billion British Pounds) on upgrading its network over the next three years to keep pace with demand for data services, its CEO said.

-Vodafone Egypt, majority owned by British mobile operator Vodafone (VOD.L), is the leading communications player by customer numbers in the country of 90 million.
+Vodafone Egypt, majority owned by British mobile operator Vodafone, is the leading communications player by customer numbers in the country of 90 million.

 "Annual investments will represent more than 30 percent of annual revenues," Chief Executive Officer Ahmed Essam told Reuters in an interview.